baaastijn/ovh_product_map/README.md

 Just go to [https://www.product-map.ovh/](https://www.product-map.ovh/)

+## Request a modification on a product information

+Please create a pull request directly on this repository, thanks !

 ## Generate yourself

 Download the code, install requirements (Jinja2 and Pandas only) then run Python code **generate.py**.